methodgames/methodgames.github.io/roleplay.md

 - You are not allowed to use RP or transportation to bait people into a PVP zone in order to kill them.
 If you are killed after being invited to a PVP zone, this will not be considered baiting; you are entering at your own discretion.
 - Other Monuments:
     - <sup>†</sup>Giant Excavator:
-        - Resource deposits are considered owned by the group running the excavator and follow the same rules as unsecured deployables.
+        - Resource deposits are considered owned by the group running the excavator and follow the same rules as unsecure deployables.
         - Only the group running the excavator should interact with the excavator controls (diesel tank and resource selection).
 Excavator airdrops have been disabled.

 <hr color="#22ffcd">